Same-day mobile RV repair from A1 RV Repair's nationwide network. Call (866) 623-1340 for a quote.

 Service scope and Marathon response time

 We do not handle chassis-side mechanical, transmission, brakes, suspension, or DEF-system work.
-Those route to the regional Cummins, Freightliner, or Daimler dealer in Homestead, Miami, or West Palm Beach on the mainland.
-We coordinate the trip so the rig crosses the Card Sound Bridge once.
+Those route up the Overseas Highway to the regional Cummins, Freightliner, or Daimler dealer in Homestead, Miami, or West Palm Beach.
+We plan the trip so the rig makes the mainland run once.

-Coach-side everything else stays in the Marathon truck.
+Everything else on the coach side stays in the Marathon truck.
 Service-area extension calls into Duck Key, Conch Key, Layton, and Long Key roll inside the standard chain dispatch with a 4-6 hour response window during peak snowbird weekends and post-storm sweeps.

 Related services and nearby Keys cities